Hvaheterdu/Games/RockPaperScissor/README.md

 $ python3 main.py
 ```

-in the terminal window if you are on a Mac and the game will start.
+in the terminal window if you are on a Mac or

-Type

 ```
 $ python main.py
 ```

-in the terminal window if you are on a Linux or Windows machine and the game will start.
+in the terminal/Powershell window if you are on a Linux or Windows machine and the game will start.